reactiveui/website/input/docs/handbook/when-any/index.md

 CreateUserCommand = ReactiveCommand.CreateFromTask(CreateUser, canCreateUser);
 ```

+Here `WhenAnyValue` is used to observe the changing values of the `Username` and `Password` fields, and the selector will determine if the `CreateUserCommand` can be executed, preventing the user from executing the command until the validation conditions are met.

 ### Invoking commands

 [Commands](./commands) are often bound to buttons or controls in the view that can be triggered by the user.
-However, it often makes sense to perform work in response to changes in property values.
-For example, a 'live search' feature may be designed to perform searches as the user types into a textbox, after a small delay is detected. `WhenAny` in conjunction with the `InvokeCommand` operator can be used to achieve this.
+You can also trigger commands when a property value has changed.

 ```cs
 // In the ViewModel.